RAILFAN GUIDES HOME

 Many years ago, I worked up a whole bunch of maps, and then thought I lost them when one of my computers crashed.
 Lo and behold, I found a 100meg ZIP floppy with the maps on there, and will slowly be updating them.
 This is the first one.

-Years ago, I was lucky to be in town on business when they had the Champagne Flyer commuter train running, I have to dig up the pictures.
+Years ago, back in the 2001 timeframe, I was lucky to be in town on business when they had the Champagne Flyer commuter train running, I have to dig up the pictures.

 For being "way out yonder", Burlington still has a strong railroad presence, with the Vermont Railway having it's northern terminus here, the New England Central RR comes rambling through on it's way to St. Albans to the north, and Amtrak stops in Essex Junction.